 Having a more definite idea of segmentation will really benefit you later on when you have got your Pushes up and running and you start upselling.

-Price Drop: Women are more likely to respond and subscribe to Price Drop Sign UpBoxes.
+Price Drop: Female customers are more likely to respond and subscribe to Price Drop Sign UpBoxes.

 Discount: Both men and women are up for a discount, but men are far more likely to click through to accept and subscribe.

 Delivery: Interest is high for delivery updates, so these sign boxes are a good way of driving subscriber numbers.
 Both men and women are keen to track, but men are more likely to sign up for such pushes.